Bengal Army: Ethnic composition

-The Bengal Army of the East India Company was mainly recruited from high castes living in Bengal, Bihar and the Awadh.
+The Bengal Army of the East India Company was mainly recruited from high castes living in Bihar and the Awadh.

+Prior to 1857, company military service was most popular in the zamindaris of North and South Bihar with the East India Company signing contracts to raise levies of troops from them.
+Recruits from the Rajput and Brahman caste were common and they would use service in the Bengal Army as an opportunity to raise their wealth and status and for this reason, the Bhumihar zamindaris of Bihar became "prime recruiting grounds" for the Army.

+In the 1780s, the Company maintained a major recruiting station in Buxar with six companies under a Captain Eaton.
+These recruiting stations in Bihar were kept as "nurseries" which supplied battalions when drafts were made.
+Other recruiting centres were located in Bhagalpur, Shahabad, Monghyr, Saran and Hajipur.

+Brigadier Troup, who served as the commander of Bareilly, stated of recruitment that the ‘Bengal native Infantry came chiefly from the province of Awadh, Buxar, Bhojpur and Arrah.’

+In 1810, Francis Buchanan-Hamilton noted in his account of the districts of Bihar, that the number of men absent from Shahabad to serve in the Army was 4680.
+The Ujjainiya zamindar of Bhojpur also informed him that 12000 recruits from his district had joined the Bengal Army.

 Writing in The Indian Army (1834), Sir John Malcolm, who had a lifetime's experience of Indian soldiering, wrote: "They consist largely of Rajpoots (Rajput), who are a distinguished race.
-We may judge of the size of these men when we are told that the height below which no recruit is taken is five feet six inches.
+We may judge the size of these men when we are told that the height below which no recruit is taken is five feet six inches.
 The great proportion of the Grenadiers are six feet and upwards."

-Both prior to and following 1857, the Bengal Army included what were to become some of the most famous units in India: Skinner's Horse from Bengal, the Gurkhas from the Himalayas and the Corps of Guides on the Khyber-Pakhtunkhwa.
+Both prior to and following 1857, the Bengal Army included what were to become some of the most famous units in India: Skinner's Horse, the Gurkhas from the Himalayas and the Corps of Guides on the Khyber-Pakhtunkhwa.